-- Good hiking boots – I can’t stress enough how important sturdy hiking shoes are, as they will keep your ankles fixed
+- Good hiking boots – I can’t stress enough how important sturdy hiking shoes are, as they will keep your ankles supported

 - Active wear T-shirts – 3-5 pieces, depending on the length of your trip

-- Fleece – saves you when it is windy, but not as cold for a jacket yet
+- Fleece – saves you when it is windy, but not cold enough for a jacket yet

 - Zip-up hoodie – same as the fleece